cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 #### `--builder <name>` / `-b` *(optional)*

 Specify a builder by name to override the builders configured on each profile.
 The name must exactly match one of the builder names returned by `--list-builders` (e.g. `xsd`, `linkml`, `json-schema-draft-07`, `legacy-rdfs`).
-This option works for all builder types — both XSLT-based builders (`TEXT`, `XSD`, `TRANSFORM`) and Java-based builders (`JAVA`).
+This option works for all builder types: both XSLT-based builders (`TEXT`, `XSD`, `TRANSFORM`) and Java-based builders (`JAVA`).

 ```bat
 --builder xsd
 ```

 If you omit this option, the CLI uses whichever builders are already enabled on each profile in **CIMTool**.
-This is the recommended approach for pipeline use — configure your builders on profiles in the desktop application, then let the CLI execute them without needing to name each one explicitly. `--builder` and `--xslt` are mutually exclusive — specifying both results in an invalid arguments error (exit code `1`).
+This is the recommended approach for pipeline use: configure your builders on profiles in the desktop application, then let the CLI execute them without needing to name each one explicitly. `--builder` and `--xslt` are mutually exclusive, and specifying both results in an invalid arguments error (exit code `1`).

 #### `--xslt <path>` / `-x` *(optional)*

 Use this option to apply a custom XSLT stylesheet that is not part of the bundled builder catalog.
-When you use `--xslt` you must also supply `--output-ext`. `--xslt` and `--builder` are mutually exclusive — specifying both results in an invalid arguments error (exit code `1`).
+When you use `--xslt` you must also supply `--output-ext`. `--xslt` and `--builder` are mutually exclusive, and specifying both results in an invalid arguments error (exit code `1`).

 ```bat
 --xslt .\my-custom-transform.xsl